rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

 ## Conclusion

 Document formatting with admonitions, tables, numbered lists, and block quotes, can add clarity to your document.
-If you overuse these elements, however, they can simply add clutter where none is needed.
+When using admonitions, take care to pick the correct type.
+This can make it easier to visually see the importance of the admonition.
+Overuse of any of these elements can simply add clutter where none is needed.
 Learning to use these formatting items conservatively and well can be very helpful to get your point across in a document.
+To make formatting easier, consider changing your markdown editor's TAB value to four (4) spaces.